mingkaid/rl-prompt/README.md

                                             [rl_seed]
 ```

-For example, to run on RoBERTa-large for SST-2 with `dataset_seed` of 0, enter the following:
+For example, to run on RoBERTa-large for SST-2 with `dataset_seed` of 0 and with `rl_seed` of 0, enter the following:
 ```
-bash scripts/run_few_shot_classification.sh roberta-large sst-2 0
+bash scripts/run_few_shot_classification.sh roberta-large sst-2 0 0
 ```

 ### Text Style Transfer